Transformation mask: Potlatches and ceremonies

 As a way of honouring the natural milestones of Native American life, the Kwakwaka'wakw people, a Native American tribe that originates in the Pacific Northwest Coast, celebrates Potlatch.
 Potlatch is a tradition that includes wearing transformation masks, singing, and dancing.
 The ceremony is meant to celebrate the rituals of name-giving, inducting a new chief of the tribe, and honoring a death or marriage.

 Potlatch ceremonies were used to establish social order, distribute resources and convey information to the clan.
 Typically, these masks were carved by master carvers of the First Nations of the Pacific Northwest Coastal region.

-The word “Potlatch” comes from the Chinook word “to give."
+The word "Potlatch" comes from the Chinook word "to give".
 Potlatch ceremonies were conducted in a big community space called the Big House.
 Frequently, these ceremonies involve the telling of the origin story of the first Nations' group or clan.

-Settlers, missionaries and the Canadian government sought to end the Potlatch because they wanted the indigenous people to assimilate to Anglo-Saxon beliefs and customs.
+Settlers, missionaries and the Canadian government sought to end the Potlatch because they wanted the indigenous people to assimilate to Anglo-Canadian beliefs and customs.
 In 1884, the Canadian government started a ban on Potlatch ceremonies that lasted until 1969.